inspatiallabs/inspatial-kit-doc/0. getting-started/philosophy.md

 We're **obsessively runtime-focused**.
 Designing systems around bundlers, compilers, or type generators creates poor API design that eventually corrupts the entire ecosystem.
 Every InSpatial package is built with zero expectation of static analysis everything must work at runtime and be testable without bundling.

 When browsers are involved, we allow simple `--import` loaders for basic transformations like TypeScript and JSX, but the core system never depends on them.

-#### No File Extensions, No Compilation

-All templating approaches work **without specialized file extensions**.
-You don't need `.vue`, `.jsx`, or `.tsx` files because we've eliminated the compilation step entirely everything runs directly at runtime.

 #### Portability Without Rewriting